 The law requires groundwater planning for sustainability, but gives a very long timeline for achieving it — around 30 years.
 Getting strict limits in place, and a definition for sustainability, will itself take years.

 The planning process is unlikely to be completed in time to limit the impacts of the most recent drought's groundwater overdrafts.

 5. Prices for farm water can vary widely.

 Water prices for farmers can be cheap.
 They are often offered a discounted rate for water they purchase through the federal Central Valley Project.

-Ten years ago, the Environmental Working Group estimated that the yearly subsidy farmers got from buying water through the CVP amounted to $60 million.
+In 2005, the Environmental Working Group estimated that the yearly subsidy farmers got from buying water through the CVP amounted to $60 million.